Moonlight Feels Right

 "Moonlight Feels Right" is the debut single recorded by the American band Starbuck.
 Written and produced by Bruce Blackman, the song was released in December 1975 but did not chart until April 1976.

 Background

 On the American Top 40 radio program of August 14, 1976, Casey Kasem reported the group's difficulties in promoting their single.
-Over the winter they had hand-delivered the record to 400 radio stations, 95 percent of which had told them they would play it, but did not.
+Over the winter they had delivered the record to 400 radio stations, 95 percent of which had told them they would play it, but did not.
 One of those stations, WERC in Birmingham, Alabama, told them that it sounded like a spring song to them, so they would play it but would wait until spring to do so.
 Discouraged, the group re-entered the recording studio.
-However, WERC kept their promise and became the first to do so, because "Moonlight Feels Right" became a hit immediately following its first airing.
-The song debuted on the U.S. charts the week ending April 17, 1976, with a chart run of over five months.
+However, WERC kept their promise and became the first station to play the song.
+"Moonlight Feels Right" subsequently became a hit.